-Need to short sell your home?
+Is it time to short sell your home?

-How do I proceed with a short sale?
+What steps do I take in a short sale?

 First, determine the true market value of your house.
 A knowledgeable real estate professional, like D'Addio Realty, will be able to give you a realistic idea of what your property would possibly sell for based on prior sales of similar houses in the area.
 Be cautious of websites where a computer estimates your home's market value since they may not have complete information or know important things like neighborhood trends and current listings.